mru00/gpxstat/README.markdown

 No installation is required.

 After downloading the application, extract all content to some directory.
-In the 'dist' directory, execute:
+In the 'store' directory, execute:

      java -jar gpxstat.jar